Electronic decay process spectra including nuclear degrees of freedom

-and $F_{\mu'}(\underline{E}) = \int\limits \mathrm{d} E' \, \frac{ |V_{E'r}|^2 |\braket{\chi_\lambda|\chi_{\mu'}}|^2 } {\underline{E} - E' - E_{\mu'}}$.
+and $F_{\mu'}(\underline{E}) = \mathcal{P} \int\limits \mathrm{d} E' \, \frac{ |V_{E'r}|^2 |\braket{\chi_\lambda|\chi_{\mu'}}|^2 } {\underline{E} - E' - E_{\mu'}}$ .

+Here, we have assumed that the electronic coupling matrix elements $V_{(\underline{E}-E_{\mu'})r}$ are independent of the interparticle distance $R$.
+In reality, they exhibit a structure dependence, e.g., an exponential behaviour for Auger-Meitner processes or an $R^{-3}$ dependence for ICD processes within the asymptotic approximation \cite{Averbukh04,Gokhberg10_1,Fasshauer13,Fasshauer14_1}.
+This effect will be discussed separately in a follow-up article.

-Let us put this expression in Eq. (\ref{eq:z_nucl}) into perspective by comparing it to its purely electronic counterpart for the decay of one electronic resonant state to several electronic final states:
+Let us put this expression in Eq.~(\ref{eq:z_nucl}) into perspective by comparing it to its purely electronic counterpart for the decay of one electronic resonance state to several electronic final states:

 The similarities between them are obvious.
-The only difference is the weighting of the different decay widths by the absolute square of Franck-Condon overlaps.
+The only difference is weighting the different decay widths by the Franck-Condon factors $| \braket{\chi_{\lambda}|\chi_{\mu'}} |^2$.